tkoehlerlg/ai_basics_2024_codebase/ReadMe.md

    - Set 'Hardware accelerator' to 'GPU'
    - Click 'Save'

-Note: The notebooks are designed to be self-contained, including data loading, preprocessing, model definition, training, and evaluation.
+Note: The notebooks are designed to be self-contained, including preprocessing, model definition, training, and evaluation.

 ## Dataset